ujvarigergo1/jellyfin-client-uwp/README.md

 # Jellyfin client (UWP)
-### Simple jellyfim nedia player optimized for XBOX
+### Simple jellyfin media player optimized for XBOX

 ### ***!!!This project is under development, do not use!!!***